Not-Cyrus/GoGuardian/README.md

 bans the "wizz" bot after a certain threshold has been met in a certain amount of seconds (changed with gconfig seconds number,gconfig threshold number)

+# GoGuardian pros

+- completely open source

-faster than higher-level languages like js,python etc
+- faster than higher-level languages like js,python etc

-covers all endpoints (except emojis)
+- covers all endpoints (except emojis)

 # GoGuardian cons

-that it uses JSON for a database (not really much of an issue unless you have like 10000 guilds or something)
+- that it uses JSON for a database (not really much of an issue unless you have like 10000 guilds or something)

 # General help

-don't forget to make the bot role the HIGHEST it can be (even above your admins) and give it audit log perms, ban perms
+- don't forget to make the bot role the HIGHEST it can be (even above your admins) for the best use-case

-so basically just give it admin it's easier

-you can either put your token in Config.json (to save it) or enter it when it asks (wont save)
+- remember to read each commands help info to see what permissions it needs.

+- To toggle on/off each command just type it again.

 Ask the server owner to whitelist you (gwhitelist @user) *if you are the server owner you do not have to whitelist yourself but you can*